Task Manager and Resource Monitor in Windows

 Task Manager is a powerful program for managing running applications and processes, checking system and network performance and logged on users.
 Since Windows Vista, there is also a program called Resource Monitor for more detailed information about your system and running applications.

-You can open Task Manager by pressing Ctrl+Shift+Esc on your keyboard or by right-clicking on an empty space of Taskbar and selecting Task Manager (Windows XP, Vista, 8 and 8.1) or Start Task Manager.
+You can open Task Manager by pressing Ctrl+Shift+Esc on your keyboard or by right-clicking (or tapping and holding on touch-screens) on an empty space of Taskbar and selecting Task Manager (Windows XP, Vista, 8 and 8.1) or Start Task Manager.

 In Windows Vista and 7, you can also use Start menu Search box for launching Task Manager - just type "task" and click View running processes with Task Manager.